 The corridor featured in this fact sheet was identified in the most recent TSP Report as having unmet needs related to safety, congestion, or other causes that are not likely to be addressed by currently planned improvements.
 The MPO is now evaluating it in greater detail to develop potential improvement strategies and better understand which strategies could be the most effective based on current conditions.

-Collier County's Congestion Hotspots CR 951 / Collier Blvd (From CR 862 / Vanderbilt Beach Rd to CR 846 / Immokalee Rd)
+CR 951 / Collier Blvd (From CR 862 / Vanderbilt Beach Rd to CR 846 / Immokalee Rd)